Millennium (film): Plot

 In 1963, a time traveler on a plane is shot before it crashes, losing a stun weapon as a result.
 This weapon winds up in Dr. Mayer's possession, setting his path to investigate what is happening.
 Twenty-five years later, Smith finds a similar artifact among the wreckage of the crash portrayed at the beginning of the film.

-Worried that the discoveries made by Smith and Mayer might change history, time-traveler Louise Baltimore is sent back to 1989 to deter Bill Smith from pursuing his investigation.
-She gains Bill's trust and seduces him into a one-night stand, attempting to distract him.
-Bill gradually becomes suspicious and visits Dr. Mayer.
+Worried that the discoveries made by Smith and Mayer might change history, time-traveler Louise Baltimore is sent back to 1989 to deter Smith from pursuing his investigation.
+She gains Smith's trust and seduces him into a one-night stand, attempting to distract him.
+Smith gradually becomes suspicious and visits Dr. Mayer.
 Louise materializes from the future and reveals her mission to them, hoping they will voluntarily keep the secret.
-During the conversation, Mayer accidentally kills himself while reassembling the stun weapon.
+During the conversation, Mayer dies while reassembling the stun weapon.

 Mayer was instrumental in the development of the Gate technology that made time travel possible; his death results in an unsolvable paradox—a force infinity timequake—which will destroy the entire civilization of the future timeline.
 The only course of action is to send all the people who were collected into the distant future before the Gate is permanently destroyed.

-Bill, and Louise, who is pregnant, step through the Gate together and disappear.
+Bill and Louise, who is pregnant, step through the Gate together and disappear.
 As an explosion destroys the Gate and as the blast wave engulfs Louise's android advisor, Sherman, he quotes Winston Churchill: "This is not the end.
 This is not the beginning of the end.
 It is the end of the beginning."